vmware-archive/halite/README.md

     -r, --reload          Server reload mode if also in debug mode.
     -d, --devel           Development mode.
     -g, --gen             Generate main.html dynamically.
+    -c [CREATE], --create [CREATE]
+                          Create app/main.html (default) or given file and quit.

+The recommended options for development are -d and -g.
+The last option will add any application specific .js and .css files from halide/app directory tree to the main.html for the initial page load.

+  $ python serving.py -d -g

+Once the app code is stable an updated static app/main.html can be generated with

+  $ python serving.py -d -c

+In production for a cached content delivery network with minified libraries then generate the static app/main.html with
+  $ python serving.py -c

+And serve it with

+  $ python serving.py -s cherrypy

+or

+  $ python serving.py -s gevent

+Or some other more performant server

 Testing
 ------------